IDEA-Research-Group/AMADEUS/README.md

 ![AMADEUS Step 1](./docs/images/step1.png)

-In order to stage a running example, let's suppose we have discover that the server of our organization is running on Nginx version 1.0.
+In order to stage a running example, let's suppose we have discovered that the server of our organization is running on Nginx version 1.0.
 To obtain related vulnerable configurations (or attack vectors) we may instruct AMADEUS to derive a model from that information with command ```python main.py -k "nginx 1"```:

 ![AMADEUS Step 2-1](./docs/images/step2-1.png)